 Junior Board Member: Abigail Zeiner, PharmD; The Hospital of Central Connecticut

-President-elect: Elizabeth Cohen, PharmD, BCPS is a clinical pharmacy specialist in solid organ transplant at Yale-New Haven Hospital.
+President: Elizabeth Cohen, PharmD, BCPS is a clinical pharmacy specialist in solid organ transplant at Yale-New Haven Hospital.
 In Sept.
-2019, she will assume the position of Senior Transplant Data Administrator at the Hospital.
+2019, she assumed the position of Senior Transplant Data Administrator at the Hospital.